 The author highly encourages small, limited holiday gatherings but still desires for families to be able to make Thanksgiving special!

-2020 has changed a lot of our annual family traditions!
 Do you suddenly find yourself in charge of Thanksgiving dinner for the first time?
 Shake off those nerves and get excited, because while I can’t guarantee it will be completely stress-free, I can assure you that with the right kind of planning it can be fun!
 I’ve been hosting Thanksgiving and Christmas for our family for the last several years and I have learned many tips and tricks along the way.

-If your usual plans have had to pivot, here are some tips for first-timers in charge of Thanksgiving dinner at home!
+Here are some tips for first-timers in charge of Thanksgiving dinner at home!

 DO start planning what you’re serving as far in advance as possible.
 It can be a huge burden to wait to make your grocery haul right before the big day, so I’ve found if I sit down to make my list a few weeks in advance it helps me to think clearly and also start chipping away at the groceries I can purchase ahead of time.